process-project/UC2_workflow_api/readme.md

 * Create a venv in which you want to do your things (using python3) or use conda
 * Install django (e.g. pip install django)
 * Install the rest_framework (e.g. pip install djangorestframework)
-* Install all the pipelines (as of 27JUN18 this is: https://github.com/EOSC-LOFAR/LGPPP_LOFAR_pipeline)
+* Install all the pipelines (as of 27OCT20 this is: https://github.com/process-project/UC2_pipeline and https://github.com/process-project/LOFAR_IEE_pipeline)
 * Navigate to the folder containing the manage.py
-* Start your local host: python manage.py runserver
+* Start your local host: `python3 manage.py runserver`
 * You can now send http requests to the localhost:8000.
-For example in your browser: localhost:8000/sessions/
+For example in your browser: `localhost:8000/sessions/`

 # Install